 How to Make the Best Fried Cabbage

 Fried cabbage is easy, and it’s one the first sides to go on the table.
 We “fry” our cabbage in some bacon fat.
-Not too much fat that it’s greasy but just enough that the cabbage picks up the smokey and savory flavors of the bacon.
+Not so much fat that it’s greasy but just enough that the cabbage picks up the smoky and savory flavors of the bacon.

 If you aren’t into bacon, no worries!
 Swap the bacon for sausage or go meatless and use butter or olive oil.
 (We cook cabbage in olive oil for this lemony garlic cabbage and it’s excellent.)

 We love cooking with cabbage and this bacon fried cabbage is right at the top of our favorites list, here’s the basic method:

 - Cook bacon in a skillet until the fat has rendered and the bacon is crispy.

 - Save the crispy bacon for serving and save a bit of the rendered fat to cook the cabbage in.